 Wood-fired pizzas take only five minutes to bake, but waits lengthen when there are a lot of people.

 Bring extra cash to buy the produce, eggs, baked goods, jams and plants that many farms also offer.

 Suncrest Gardens Farm near Cochrane.
 This 16-acre farm, like many, sells CSA (community-supported agriculture) food shares.
 It's in the bluffs between Alma and Fountain City above the Mississippi River.

-Pizza nights are Fridays from 4:30 to 8:30 p.m. in May and September, and also Thursdays from June to August.
+Pizza nights are Fridays and Saturdays from 4 to 8:30 p.m. from May through September.

 The farm sells an impressive selection of Wisconsin craft beer, sodas and wine.
 There are cookies, ice-cream novelties and kits for making s'mores around the fire pit.
 It has a very nice play area for kids.

 There's live music from Memorial Day weekend through September.
 If the weather is cool, guests can eat pizzas in the heated remodeled barn.